anmulay/CharHopLayout/README.md

 This research is based upon work supported by NSF grant IIS-1909845 and a Google Faculty Research Award.

+<b>System Componenets:</b>

+<b>1.Android Device:</b> The android app implemented based on android 10.o and tapstrap – android SDK and integrated in android mobile device.

+<b>2.Tapstrap:</b> A physical device for visually impaired user to carry out typing

+<b>3.Gesture Data:</b> Collected from tapstrap and converted into corresponding value as per the performed gesture

+<b>4.Google Text-to-speech Engine:</b> Service to connvert text into audio

+<b>5.ArrayLists:</b> List data structure to store alphabets, numbers and special characters

+<b>6.Tap Listener:</b> Action listerner to map the physical gestures to corresponding keyflow actions

+<b>7.Keyflow Modes:</b> Modularized definitions and action for alphabets, numbers and special characters

 <b> Functionalities:</b>

 <table>